ipfabric/docs/docs/support/known_issues/index.md

 pages provide possible explanations for the causes of issues and, if applicable, solutions for addressing the issues.

-!!! example "Example: `Error: AQL: internal error - in index`"

-    The documentation page for this error contains two possible solutions to get your IP Fabric instance back up and running (running System Maintenance and/or restarting ArangoDB).

 Bugs that have been fixed are documented on the [Releases](../../releases/index.md) page, either under the `Release notes` or the `Release notes low level`.